jeremykes/KeSelect/README.md

 ## Final Thoughts

 This was a fun little weekend project so if you want to get in touch for a collab or anything let me know!
-I hope this component is super useful to you.
+I hope this component is super useful for you.